 Augmentative and Alternative Communication Laboratory

-The Augmentative and Alternative Communication (AAC) Laboratory is part of the Speech-Language Pathology Program at the University of Texas at El Paso.
-It is run and directed by Associate Professor Vannesa Mueller, Ph.D.
-Licensed Speech-Language Pathologist CCC-SLP.
+The Augmentative and Alternative Communication (AAC) Laboratory is part of the Department of Speech, Language, and Hearing Sciences at The University of Texas at El Paso.
+It is run and directed by Associate Professor Vannesa Mueller, Ph.D., Licensed Speech-Language Pathologist CCC-SLP.

 The AAC laboratory focuses on the following goals/objectives: